kkasperczyk-no/connectedhomeip/examples/lock-app/nrfconnect/README.md

     initiated.

 -   _Pressed for less than 3 s_ &mdash; Initiates the OTA software update
     process.
-This feature is not currently supported.
+This feature is disabled by default, but can be enabled by following the [Building with Device Firmware Upgrade support](#building-with-device-firmware-upgrade-support) instruction.

 **Button 2** &mdash; Pressing the button once changes the lock state to the opposite one.